Executive MBA Program

 This course covers the concept of valuation – how to determine valuation and corporate financial policies and decisions that can increase valuation.
 As such the course is split up into four sections.
 The first section covers the forecasting of financial statements.
 Accounting principles, basic financial statement analysis, rudimentary fixed income concepts, and general business strategy will be reviewed.
 The second section covers the calculations of cash flows from forecasted financial statements.
 This section will also review the concept of discounting cash flows (DCF) and extend the DCF concept to other valuation metrics.
 The third section covers the calculation of cost of capital.
 The capital asset pricing model is introduced as an example of an asset pricing model that can be utilized for computing cost of capital.
 The cost of capital is a function of the leverage utilized in a transaction/project/firm.
 This section will introduce how to quantify the effect of capital structure decisions on the cost of capital, and therefore to optimize these decisions in order to minimize the cost of capital.
 Finally, the fourth section puts all of the previous concepts together into an integrated application of valuation in different types of business settings – capital budgeting, project valuation, M&A, buyouts, equity carve-outs, and restructurings.
 This section will focus on how to utilize corporate finance as a tool in making value-maximizing business decisions.
 (6 units)

 EMBA 904.
-Global Financial Markets
+Operating in Global Financial and Product Markets

 This theme focuses on issues central to international operations.
 Students learn to recognize global economic trends, international financial links, and key drivers of international trade and competition.
 Course will also flesh out international differences in accounting, legal, and management practices, and in markets, employees, and customers.
 There a particular emphasis on economics and international financial crises.
 (6 units)